Strengthening Relationships with Stakeholders

 The Kyorin Group’s Charter of Corporate Conduct calls for it to “actively co-exist with society as a good corporate citizen and to contribute to society’s development.”
 To those ends, and to conduct sustainable corporate activities, we believe that strengthening our relationships with various stakeholders through dialogue is essential.

-We will also promptly and appropriately disclose information, create opportunities for high-quality dialogue with investors, and emphasize communication with stakeholders while fulfilling our social responsibilities, aiming to be a company whose significance is acknowledged by society.
+We will also promptly and appropriately disclose information, create opportunities for high quality dialogue with investors, and strive to better reflect the perspectives of our stakeholders in our management while emphasizing communication with them, aiming to be a company that fulfills social responsibilities.

 Contributing to better health of people around the world through collaboration with partners (enhancing medical access)